 - Caribbean cruise packing list

 - How to pack for your cruise

 **Looking for a printable cruise travel planner to keep organized?
 See what’s included in the 47 page Ultimate Cruise Planner

 What to Wear on a Caribbean Cruise

 It’s a good idea to check your cruise line’s dress codes.
-However, in most cases a 7 day cruise will include 2 Formal, Dress Your Best or Chic Nights.
+However, in most cases a 7 day cruise will include 2 Formal, Dress Your Best or Chic Evenings.
 The other evenings will be casual or smart casual dress.